Define same-table, outer, and Cartesian product joins.

 outer join: A link between tables in a database.
 When two tables are combined by an outer join, any records from the base table with no matching records from the other table are included in the results and any columns where no values are available are filled with nulls.

-Cartesian Product: The Cartesian product of two tables consists of the combination of every record in one table with every record in another table.
+Cartesian Product: The Cartesian product is a type of table join consisting of two tables, using the combination of every record in one table with every record in another table.